A guide to creating your genealogy research plan using Trello. Start finding your ancestors with a organized genealogy research plan.

 Don’t forget to download the Trello app to your smartphone.
 Trello will sync across all of your devices making it perfect for on the go research.
 I especially love it when I get that bit of research inspiration out of the blue.
 I can quickly open Trello on my phone and make a quick note.
 It’s’ there ready for me when I sit down to research the next time.

-Have I convinced you to try creating your genealogy plan with Trello!
+Have I convinced you to try creating your genealogy plan using Trello!

 Other Posts of Interest: